Snapshots of Food Industry News

 Summer is drawing near and PepsiCo has launched their ‘aspirational class’ mini can to boost sales.
 Since the cans offer an attractive price it will pull in consumers with its good aspirational value.
 Priced at just Rs.15 a mini can, it will be available in 40 cities across India.
 Presently 30 percent of Pepsi sales are from returnable glass bottles and 70 percent from PET bottles.
 With the launch of the aspirational value cans, PepsiCo is hoping to see sales in cans turn to double figures.
 Though the cans are small they could become bigger but the company feels that they are “relevant now at the relevant price.”

 Another innovative move by the beverages and snack Company is to introduce the global PepsiMoji campaign in India.
 They have developed 38 PepsiMoji signs for India that will reflect moods and emotions on Pepsi cans and PET bottles.
-Eight of these designs are typically Indian and reflect a traditional turban man, lunch dabba, popular foods like samosas and dosa and music instruments like tabla and celebrities Virat Kohli and Ranbir Kapoor.
-The Emojis, which the youth can identify with, are likely to draw in the younger generation who use them all the time in digital messaging and webpages.
+Eight of these designs are typically Indian and reflect a traditional turban man, lunch Dabba, popular foods like samosas and dosa and musical instruments like tabla and celebrities Virat Kohli and Ranbir Kapoor.
+The Emojis, which the youth can identify with, is likely to draw in the younger generation who use them all the time in digital messaging and web pages.
 The Company feels that these ideograms and smileys will attract consumers enough to grab a Pepsi.
 PepsiCo also plans to launch vending machines on emoji signs and will begin with Terminal 3 Delhi Airport.

 Quick service restaurant chain, Subway, known for its fresh sandwiches and salads, opened its first restaurant in Gwalior and the ninth in Madhya Pradesh.
 Subway’s franchise business model coupled with its globally appealing menu offers an attractive investment opportunity for entrepreneurs.
 Training to franchisees is provided through Subway’s world headquarters in Milford, Connecticut, USA and the five regional offices and various country offices across the globe.
 Subway already has more than 44,000 restaurants in 111 countries.